 - risk and governance references from NIST AI RMF and OWASP GenAI Security Project

 Social and forum examples are used as buyer-language signal only.
 They are not statistical proof of market pricing.
+We link to the original public discussions and include a cropped community-evidence image so buyers can see the pricing language in context instead of relying on unsourced ranges.

 Expert and Market Source Layer